QEDan/QEDan.github.io/running_webservices.md

 # Guide to Running Your Own Web Services

 ## What is a web service?
 For this article, a web service is any program that you would like to be able to connect to using the world-wide web.
-Some examples are email servers, file storage, photo galleries, etc.
+Some examples are email servers, file storage, photo galleries, calendar, etc.

 ## Why run your own web services?